-This hand-rolled Green Long Leaf Tea contains plenty of Silver Needles for a fresh bouquet, honey-colored infusion and exquisite flavor.
+This sustainably farmed and processed hand-rolled Green Long Leaf Tea contains plenty of Silver Needles for a fresh bouquet, honey-colored infusion and exquisite flavor.
 A sought-after ‘White Tea’ quality.

 Theine (caffeine) content: Very low | Gift Tin Packaging (Reusable & Recyclable)

-Ingredients: Prime Whole Leaf Green Tea from the Chekiang Province China.
+Ingredients: Prime Whole Leaf Green Tea from the Chekiang Province in China.